odoo/odoo/doc/reference/views.rst

 ``consolidation``
-  field name to display consolidation value in record cell ``consolidation_max`` dictionnary with the "group by" field as key and the maximum consolidation value that can be reached before displaying the cell in red (e.g. ``{"user_id": 100}``) ``consolidation_exclude``
+  field name to display consolidation value in record cell ``consolidation_max`` dictionary with the "group by" field as key and the maximum consolidation value that can be reached before displaying the cell in red (e.g. ``{"user_id": 100}``) ``consolidation_exclude``